A Dream for Everyone: Envisioning an Egalitarian Society

 These are just some ways to level the playing field and establish an egalitarian society:

 • Promoting Gender Equality – Despite some groups proclaiming gender parity, the evidence is to the contrary.
-Although some strides have been made, entrenched political and conservative forces are still significant obstacles to true gender equality; and in some countries, women have yet to be elevated to anything close to their male counterparts.
+Although some strides have been made, entrenched political and conservative forces are still significant obstacles to true gender equality, and in some countries, women have yet to be elevated to anything close to their male counterparts.

 • Promoting Justice for All – While the justice systems all over the world have been revamped significantly, it is by no means a done deal.
 Corruption and discrimination still exist and need to be dismantled for true justice to persevere.
 Racial, LGBTQIA+, and religious minorities still face persecution in many parts of the world, and that has to be rectified.